Sayakd915/Smart-Shopping-Cart---Yolov8-nano/README.md

-# 🛒 Smart Shopping Cart - Powered by YOLOv8 Nano
+# 🛒 CartVision Nano

 Welcome to the future of retail!
-The **Smart Shopping Cart** leverages the blazing-fast and lightweight **YOLOv8 Nano** model to deliver a seamless, automated, and intelligent shopping experience.
+CartVision Nano leverages the blazing-fast and lightweight **YOLOv8 Nano** model to deliver a seamless, automated, and intelligent shopping experience.

 ---